 GeneCards Summary for MYOM1 Gene

 MYOM1 (Myomesin 1) is a Protein Coding gene.
-Diseases associated with MYOM1 include testicular anomalies with or without congenital heart disease and myopathy, myofibrillar, 5.
+Diseases associated with MYOM1 include Hypoglycemia and Liver Disease.
 Among its related pathways are Striated Muscle Contraction.
-GO annotations related to this gene include protein homodimerization activity and structural constituent of muscle.
-An important paralog of this gene is FNDC3A.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and structural constituent of muscle.
+An important paralog of this gene is MYOM2.